lucasval-vasic/vasic-upv-digital-backend-lab2/README.md

 Check out the final_gates.rpt.
 Notice how it describes the total gate count, plus counter per gate type and includes an estimation of leakage power.

-On report_power.rpt you will find an estimate of the complete power figure consumed by the design and the breakdown into static and dynamic power.
+On final_power.rpt you will find an estimate of the complete power figure consumed by the design and the breakdown into static and dynamic power.

 Now check out final_qor.rpt.
 Notice how it describes the TNS and WNS slacks, plus the area figures.